-If you look close enough, you just might find find one used online.
-But should you bother?
+If you look close enough, you just might find one used online, but should you bother?

 With so many great amplifiers available, you probably don’t want to bother to seek this one out, but if you see one somewhere going cheap, why not get it?

 It’s a Fender real tube amp with a nice sound that will make any electric guitar sound great.

 Produced only from 1988 to 1992, Fender's Super 60 was available as a combo amp, a head and in a rack-mounted version.

 It was a with white labels and those distinctive red, unnumbered knobs.

 The Fender logo is mounted on the gray grille cloth and is presented in raised chrome-on-black script.

 The combo model sported a single 8-ohm speaker.